nikramakrishnan/freetype-site/docs/ft2-header_file_macros.md

   #include FT_GLYPH_H
 ```

 There are several reasons why we are now using macros to name public header files.
-The first one is that such macros are not limited to the infamous 8.3&nbsp;naming rule required by DOS (and &lsquo;FT_MULTIPLE_MASTERS_H&rsquo; is a lot more meaningful than &lsquo;ftmm.h&rsquo;).
+The first one is that such macros are not limited to the infamous 8.3&nbsp;naming rule required by DOS (and `FT_MULTIPLE_MASTERS_H` is a lot more meaningful than `ftmm.h`).

 The second reason is that it allows for more flexibility in the way FreeType&nbsp;2 is installed on a given system.